HomeSite Map

 Origin of the Album

 The fact is not hidden that Capitol Records, the EMI owned company which was affiliated with the Beatles British label Parlophone, had passed on releasing Beatles records in the US four times in 1963.
-Three of their first four British singles (“Love Me Do” “Please Please Me,” and “She Loves You”) passed by the ears of Capitol producer Dave Dexter and were rejected.
+Three of their first four British singles (“Love Me Do” “Please Please Me,” and “She Loves You”) passed by the ears of Capitol producer Dave Dexter Jr. and were rejected.

-Dave Dexter was given the task of reviewing foreign EMI records to determine whether they were suitable for the American market.
+Dave Dexter was given the task of reviewing foreign EMI Records to determine whether they were suitable for the American market.
 Because of Dave Dexter’s distaste for rock and roll, he most usually rejected these records.
 Even when Capitol president Alan Livingston called the enormous British success of The Beatles to his attention, he replied, “They’re a bunch of long-haired kids.
 They’re nothing.
 Forget it.”
 Since Capitol's occasional British releases were all failing miserably in the states, Alan Livingston trusted Dave Dexter’s opinions and that was that.

 When Dave Dexter also rejected The Beatles next single “I Want To Hold Your Hand,” Beatles manager Brian Epstein decided to visit Capitol records in person to discuss the situation.
 President Alan Livingston decided to sign The Beatles to Capitol after hearing “I Want To Hold Your Hand” himself.
 Surprisingly, he also agreed to Brian Epstein’s proposal that Capitol spend $40,000 to promote The Beatles in the US, although Capitol Director of Eastern Relations Brown Meggs reportedly told Brian Epstein that they did not expect a great response.